blefebvre/blefebvre.github.com/source/_posts/2014-11-17-aem-apps-featurepack-updates.markdown

 ### But wait, there's more!

-To compliment the feature pack release, we've updated our [AEM Apps Starter Kit](https://github.com/Adobe-Marketing-Cloud/aem-phonegap-starter-kit) to take advantage of the state of the art in enterprise application development.
+To complement the feature pack release, we've updated our [AEM Apps Starter Kit](https://github.com/Adobe-Marketing-Cloud/aem-phonegap-starter-kit) to take advantage of the state of the art in enterprise application development with AEM.
 Take a look at the README to see just how easy it is to bootstrap your own AEM Apps project today.

 I've also brought my [AEM Apps Kitchen Sink](https://github.com/blefebvre/aem-phonegap-kitchen-sink) project up to spec.
 If you haven't tried it yet, the Kitchen Sink is an AEM App which demonstrates the usage of various Cordova/PhoneGap API's, implemented as authorable components in an application that can be updated over-the-air.